mayur9210/gatsby-clone/content/blog/2018-01-01-improving-the-repository-infrastructure.md

 When we were [rewriting the React reconciler](https://code.facebook.com/posts/1716776591680069/react-16-a-look-inside-an-api-compatible-rewrite-of-our-frontend-ui-library/), we recognized the importance of writing tests against the public API instead of internal modules.
 If the test is written against the public API, it is clear what is being tested from the user's perspective, and you can run it even if you rewrite the implementation from scratch.

-We reached out to the wonderful React community [asking for help](https://github.com/facebook/react/issues/11299) converting the remaining tests to use the public API.
+We reached out to the wonderful React credit [asking for help](https://github.com/facebook/react/issues/11299) converting the remaining tests to use the public API.
 Almost all of the tests are converted now!
 The process wasn't easy.
 Sometimes a unit test just calls an internal method, and it's hard to figure out what the observable behavior from user's point of view was supposed to be tested.
 We found a few strategies that helped with this.
 The first thing we would try is to find the git history for when the test was added, and find clues in the issue and pull request description.
 Often they would contain reproducing cases that ended up being more valuable than the original unit tests!
 A good way to verify the guess is to try commenting out individual lines in the source code being tested.
 If the test fails, we know for sure that it stresses the given code path.

 We would like to give our deepest thanks to [everyone who contributed to this effort](https://github.com/facebook/react/issues?q=is%3Apr+11299+is%3Aclosed).